U.S. Route 23 in Virginia: Route description

 US 23 follows Wildcat Creek and becomes a freeway adjacent to Mountain Empire Community College south of Big Stone Gap.
-The U.S. Highway has a partial cloverleaf interchange with US 23 Business and US 58 Alternate; the latter highway joins US 23 in a concurrency.
+The U.S. Highway has a partial cloverleaf interchange with US 23 Bus. and US 58 Alt.; the latter highway joins US 23 in a concurrency.
 The two highways have a diamond interchange with SR 610 (Powell Valley Road) before following the southern flank of Little Stone Mountain to Little Stone Gap, where the freeway enters the city of Norton.
-US 23 and US 58 Alternate have a partial cloverleaf interchange with Kentucky Avenue south of downtown Norton.
-The highways curve north over a rail line and SR 74 before reaching a partial cloverleaf interchange where US 58 Alternate splits east on Norton Coeburn Road, which heads west toward downtown Norton as SR 283.
-US 23 leaves the city of Norton and receives the other end of US 23 Business (Esserville Road) at Esserville.
-A short distance to the north, US 23 enters the town of Wise, where another US 23 Business splits northeast as Norton Road to serve the county seat of Wise County.
+US 23 and US 58 Alt. have a partial cloverleaf interchange with Kentucky Avenue south of downtown Norton.
+The highways curve north over a rail line and SR 74 before reaching a partial cloverleaf interchange where US 58 Alt. splits east on Norton Coeburn Road, which heads west toward downtown Norton as SR 283.
+US 23 leaves the city of Norton and receives the other end of US 23 Bus.
+(Esserville Road) at Esserville.
+A short distance to the north, US 23 enters the town of Wise, where another US 23 Bus. splits northeast as Norton Road to serve the county seat of Wise County.
 The U.S. Highway receives the north end of its business route (Main Street) before the highway crosses the Tennessee Valley Divide at Indian Mountain.
 US 23 descends along Indian Creek to the southern end of its fourth business route, which heads into the town of Pound as Indian Creek Road.
 The U.S. Highway briefly enters the town limits while receiving the north end of the business route, Main Street.
 North of Pound, US 23 passes through Horse Gap and makes a curve to the west before entering Kentucky at Pound Gap in Pine Mountain.
 The U.S. Highway meets US 119 on the north side of the mountain; the two highways run concurrently north toward Pikeville.

-Much of US 23 in Virginia is part of Crooked Road, Virginia and The Crooked Road: Virginia's Heritage Music Trail.
+Much of US 23 in Virginia is part of Crooked Road and The Crooked Road: Virginia's Heritage Music Trail.

 History

-The road from Moccasin Gap (now Weber City) south to Tennessee towards Kingsport was added to the state highway system in 1923.
-As a spur of SR 10 (now US 58), it was assigned the State Route 102 designation, and was renumbered State Route 108 in the 1928 renumbering.
+The road from Moccasin Gap (now Weber City) south to Tennessee toward Kingsport was added to the state highway system in 1923.
+As a spur of SR 10 (now US 58), it was assigned the State Route 102 (SR 102) designation and was renumbered State Route 108 (SR 108) in the 1928 renumbering.

-Major intersections
+Exit list

 Business routes

 In Virginia, US 23 has four business routes.
 From South to North, its first business route serves downtown Gate City.
 The second begins in Big Stone Gap and runs north to Appalachia, then turns east to Norton.
 Its third business route runs along portions of Norton Road and West Main Street in Wise.
 The fourth and northernmost route is located in Pound.